Milbank: History

 Milbank's origins trace back to 1866, with the inception of the original firm, Anderson, Adams & Young.
 In April 1929, Murray & Aldrich merged with Webb, Patterson & Hadley to form Murray, Aldrich & Webb.
 In 1931, the firm merged with Masten & Nichols to become Milbank, Tweed, Hope & Webb.
 The name was changed in 1962 to Milbank, Tweed, Hadley & McCloy.

-For decades, the firm's biggest clients were the Rockefeller family and the Chase Manhattan Bank.
+For decades, the firm's main clients were the Rockefeller family and the Chase Manhattan Bank.

-The firm was responsible for the legal work on the building of Rockefeller Center, and up until 2018, had offices located at One Chase Manhattan Plaza, which was later readdressed 28 Liberty, in 2015.
+The firm was responsible for the legal work on the building of Rockefeller Center and, up until 2018, had offices located at One Chase Manhattan Plaza (28 Liberty, since 2015).
 After World War II the firm advised new commercial and industrial developments.

-Milbank created hedge funds and other investment vehicles for financial clients in the 1960s, 1970s and 1980s, and capitalized on the growth of international business, finance, and technology transactions in the 1990s.
-Today, Milbank has offices in financial centers including London, Frankfurt, Munich, São Paulo, Seoul, Tokyo, Singapore, Hong Kong and Beijing, in addition to domestic offices in Los Angeles and Washington, D.C.
+Milbank formed hedge funds and other investment vehicles for financial clients in the 1960s, 1970s and 1980s, and capitalized on the growth of international business, finance, and technology transactions in the 1990s.
+In the 21st century, Milbank has offices in financial centers, including London, Frankfurt, Munich, São Paulo, Seoul, Tokyo, Singapore, Hong Kong and Beijing, and in Los Angeles and Washington, D.C.

-In 1977, Milbank became the first U.S. law firm to establish an office in Tokyo under its own name, amid opposition from both the Ministry of Justice and Japan Federation of Bar Associations, who viewed it as illegal for foreign lawyers to practice in Japan at that time.
-Despite these protests, Milbank's office remained open through the early 1980s and was the only office of an American law firm in Japan during that time.
-Restrictions on foreign law firms in Japan were eased with the introduction of the attorney at foreign law system in 1987.
+In 1977, Milbank became the first U.S. law firm to establish an office in Tokyo under its own name, amid opposition from both the Ministry of Justice and Japan Federation of Bar Associations, which viewed it as illegal for foreign lawyers to practice in Japan at that time.
+Despite these protests, Milbank's office remained open through the early 1980s, as then the only office of an American law firm in Japan.
+Restrictions on foreign law firms in Japan were later eased, with the introduction of the Special Measures Law Concerning the Handling of Legal Business by Foreign Lawyers in 1987.